seay28/datasharingframework.github.io/docs/src/oldstable/guideline/releases/num-codexInstall.md

 1. Start the DSF BPE Server (with process plugins)
     Start using: `docker-compose up -d && docker-compose logs -f` (Ctrl-C will close log, but not stop container)

-1. Request Allow-List upload from HiGHmed TTP
-    The Allow-List upload is needed in order to execute HiGHmed and NUM-CODEX processes.